Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 same disadvantages as CIE L\*a\*b\*.
 Y'UV does not have its transfer-function applied directly to it's parameters, instead it is a linear transformation if the sRGB with its transfer-function applied.
-This means that no performance is gained during convertion to or from cooked video formats by using YUV.
+This means that no performance is gained during conversion to or from cooked video formats by using YUV.
 CIE XYZ also has the advantage that it is well-known and has a one-step conversion to almost all colour models.
 It also have the advantages that it's parameters are named X, Y, Z, which makes it very easy to choose parameter when storing points